Laiteux/Milky/README.md

 I highly suggest you create a class named ``MilkyManager.cs``  like [this one](https://github.com/Laiteux/Milky/blob/master/MilkyManager.cs) in your project, don't forget to edit the namespace as well.

+This is what we are gonna use for the documentation.

 ### Initializing

 First of all, make sure your ``Main`` class has ``[STAThread]`` attribute, that's required to communicate with COM components, and so use ``OpenFileDialog``.

 To start, you have to initialize a ``MilkyManager`` instance, and your program informations.

 Let's call this instance ``Milky`` so it's easier for the following examples.

 ```csharp